 A2 – MPDU Address 2 field.A2 is determined as follows:

-If the MPDU is an individually addressed Data frame between an AP MLD and a non-AP MLD associated with the AP MLD, then A2 is the MLD MAC address of the transmitting MLD.
+If the MPDU is an individually addressed Data frame between an AP MLD and a non-AP MLD associated with the AP MLD or if the MPDU is an individually addressed Data frame between two mesh MLDs that have performed multi-link mesh peering, then A2 is the MLD MAC address of the transmitting MLD.

 Otherwise, A2 is the MPDU Address 2 field.